nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 A set of commands to create and manage addressbooks and calendars::

  dav
-  dav:create-addressbook        Create a dav addressbook dav:create-calendar           Create a dav calendar dav:delete-calendar           Delete a dav calendar dav:list-calendars            List all calendars of a user dav:move-calendar             Move a calendar from a user to another dav:remove-invalid-shares     Remove invalid dav shares dav:send-event-reminders      Sends event reminders dav:sync-birthday-calendar    Synchronizes the birthday calendar dav:sync-system-addressbook   Synchronizes users to the system
+  dav:create-addressbook                 Create a dav addressbook dav:create-calendar                    Create a dav calendar dav:delete-calendar                    Delete a dav calendar dav:fix-missing-caldav-changes         Insert missing calendarchanges rows for existing events dav:list-calendars                     List all calendars of a user dav:move-calendar                      Move a calendar from an user to another dav:remove-invalid-shares              Remove invalid dav shares dav:send-event-reminders               Sends event reminders dav:sync-birthday-calendar             Synchronizes the birthday calendar dav:sync-system-addressbook            Synchronizes users to the system addressbook
-                                addressbook

 The syntax for ``dav:create-addressbook`` and  ``dav:create-calendar`` is ``dav:create-addressbook [user] [name]``.
 This example creates the addressbook